Emergent non-Hermitian physics in generalized Lotka-Volterra model: Chaotic versus localized dynamics in the phase space

-{\it Chaotic versus localized dynamics in the phase space --} Before discussing the linearized EOM, we first focus on the dynamics of the nonlinear Eq.(\ref{eq:LV}), which can be solved using the standard Runge-Kutta method.
+Before discussing the linearized EOM, we first focus on the dynamics of the nonlinear Eq.(\ref{eq:LV}), which can be solved using the standard Runge-Kutta method.
 A key question is whether the spatially homogeneous periodic solution $[\bar{x}(t),\bar{y}(t)]^T$ is stable against spatial fluctuations.
-To address this issue, we impose a small site-dependent perturbation on the initial state as $\delta_i(t=0)=\Delta_i$ , where $\Delta_i$ is randomly sampled from a uniform random distribution with $\Delta_i\in[-\Delta,\Delta]$ and $\Delta\ll 1$ (for a spatially homogeneous solution $\delta_i(t=0)=0$).
+To address this issue, we impose a small site-dependent perturbation on the initial state as $\delta_i(t=0)=\Delta_i$, where $\Delta_i$ is randomly sampled from a uniform random distribution with $\Delta_i\in[-\Delta,\Delta]$ and $\Delta\ll 1$ (for a spatially homogeneous solution $\delta_i(t=0)=0$).
 We first study the dynamics in one unit cell (say, $i=1$) by plotting the trajectories of $x_1(t)$ and $y_1(t)$ in the phase space.
-As shown in Fig.\ref{fig:fig1} (d), for a small $r$ ({\it e.g.} $r=0.3$), the trajectory of $[x_1(t),y_1(t)]^T$ rapidly deviates from the spatially homogeneous solution $[\bar{x}(t),\bar{y}(t)]^T$ after a short time, while randomly walking in the phase space on long timescales, indicating that the solution $[\bar{x}(t),\bar{y}(t)]^T$ is unstable against spatial fluctuation for small $r$.
-Conversely, at a relatively large $r$ ({\it e.g.} $r=0.7$), the trajectory of $[x_1(t),y_1(t)]$ is bounded within a finite regime around $[\bar{x}(t),\bar{y}(t)]$ (see Fig.\ref{fig:fig1} e), which resembles the Kolmogorov-Arnold-Moser theorem\cite{Arnold1997}.
+As shown in Fig.\ref{fig:Fig1} (d), for a small $r$ ({\it e.g.} $r=0.3$), the trajectory of $[x_1(t),y_1(t)]^T$ rapidly deviates from the spatially homogeneous solution $[\bar{x}(t),\bar{y}(t)]^T$ after a short time, while randomly walking in the phase space on long timescales, indicating that the solution $[\bar{x}(t),\bar{y}(t)]^T$ is unstable against spatial fluctuation for small $r$.
+Conversely, at a relatively large $r$ ({\it e.g.} $r=0.7$), the trajectory of $[x_1(t),y_1(t)]$ is bounded within a finite regime around $[\bar{x}(t),\bar{y}(t)]$ (see Fig.\ref{fig:Fig1} e).